RakshithaKalkura/benchmarking-snn-pruning/READme.md

-Energy and utilisation aware pruning algorithm for Spiking Neural Networks.
+Benchmarking Energy Efficiency of SNN pruning algorithms on SATA, GPU and ProSperity